 “Do Not Trust the Pilgrims, Especially Sarah Miller.”

 The Thanksgiving play scene also demonstrates that Wednesday has already begun drawing attention to what normative white society doesn’t want to talk about, just as her witchy Aunt did.
 And she hasn’t even gotten to college yet, like her mother wants, where she may learn more critical thinking or even dismantle some regressive academic ideologies.
 Tim Burton’s upcoming Netflix series supposedly takes place at college or high school and focuses on a young adult Wednesday.
-Perhaps they can spend more time focusing on what it means to study rejection, death, and the ideal which suppress and dominate in conventional society.
-Although, now that I say that, Burton’s films feature almost entirely white casts and white male production crew, so there is a good chance they will just walk away from that characterization rather than expanding or diversifying it.
-I’m going to withhold judgement until I see the show, as I am sure it will be at least entertaining and have some fun moments.
+Perhaps they can spend more time focusing on what it means to study rejection, death, and the ‘so-called’ ideal which suppress and dominate.
+Although now that I say that, Burton’s films feature almost entirely white casts and white male production crew, so there is a good chance they will just walk away from that characterization rather than expanding or diversifying it.
+I’m going to withhold judgement until I see the show (I am writing this in July of 2021) as I am sure it will be at least entertaining and have some fun moments.
+Maybe it will feature a diverse cast and further this Wednesday discussion in really interesting ways.
 The thing I’ve realized about the various Addams’ projects is that although each of them are political, they are never outright about those politics.
 I think the only exception to that is the second film, Addams Family Values, which is inherently political.
+Take the title, which was a direct response to real world events.
 The then Vice-Presidential Candidate had made ridiculous claims that the 1992 Los Angeles riots were caused by the breakdown of family values, rather than broad systemic racism and inequality, and so the term ‘family values’ came with a political criticism.
 According to Anjelica Huston, who plays Morticia, the film is fully intended to be read politically, noting: